xen0vas/ASCII-AND-SUB-Encoder/README.md

-<p align=”justify”> This tool has been created while i was preparing for the CTP/OSCE certification from offensive security.
+<p align="justify">This tool has been created while i was preparing for the CTP/OSCE certification from offensive security.
 It generates nasm friandly assembly instructions of a customized Ascii Subtraction Encoder.
-The development of this tool is based on the description of the Ascii Subtraction Encoder logic as explained at the following blog post from Vello Security </p>
+The development of this tool is based on the description of the Ascii Subtraction Encoder logic as explained at the following blog post from Vello Security</p>

 [Vello Security - Carving Shellcode using restrictive character sets](https://vellosec.net/blog/exploit-dev/carving-shellcode-using-restrictive-character-sets/)